a98zhang/What-is-a-group/README.md

 # What-is-a-group

+Principal Investigator: Dr. Ryan Lei

 A research project investigating on the big question "what is a group".
 Use classic machine learning techniques (k-means clustering, LASSO regression, PCA) to explore theoretical questions in psychology.

-Work with Dr. Ryan Lei